cypress-io/cypress-documentation/content/guides/overview/choosing-testing-type.md

 ### Considerations for component tests:

-- Does not ensure overall app quality
+- Do not ensure overall app quality
-- Does not call into external APIs/Services
+- Do not call into external APIs/Services
 - Usually written by developers working on the component

 ### Common scenarios for component tests: